eclipse/mosaic.website/content/docs/simulators/network_simulator_omnetpp.md

 chmod +x omnet_installer.sh`
 ./omnet_install.sh \
     --installation-type USER \
-    --omnetpp /path/to/omnetpp-OMNETPP_VERSION-src.tgz \
+    --omnetpp /path/to/omnetpp-5.5-src.tgz \
-    --inet /path/to/inet-INET_VERSION-src.tgz \
+    --inet /path/to/inet-4.1-src.tgz \
-    --federate /path/to/omnetpp-federate-MOSAIC_VERSION.zip
+    --federate /path/to/omnetpp-federate-20.0.zip
 ```
 For the installation type `USER` the parameters `-o`, `-i` and `-f` are required.
-The installation script should terminate with `SUCESS: The Eclipse MOSAIC OMNeT++ Federate was successfully installed.` otherwise the installation failed.
+The installation script should terminate with `SUCESS: The MOSAIC OMNeT++ Federate was successfully installed.` otherwise the installation failed.

 #### Installation for Developers